abstractmachine/RPI4-OF11-OpenCV4.5-Instructions/README.md

 Cf. [https://www.raspberrypi.org/documentation/linux/usage/systemd.md]()

-Create a text file using `nano` or whatever editor you prefer, containing the following instructions.
+Create an `appname.service` text file using `nano` or whatever text editor you prefer, containing the following instructions.
+I use the command `nano appname.service` to create these types of text files directly on my Raspberry, but you can also use `ssh` from another computer if you want to use [VS Code](https://code.visualstudio.com) or whatever.

 Replace `AppName` with the name of your application:

+`appname.service`

 ```
 [Unit]